U.S. says China 'bullying' UK, cites HSBC Hong Kong-related accounts | Law-Order

 U.S. says China 'bullying' UK, cites HSBC Hong Kong-related accounts

-U.S. Secretary of State Mike Pompeo on Wednesday renewed criticism of British Bank HSBC for its reported treatment of pro-democracy customers in Hong Kong, saying China was "bullying" the United Kingdom.
-Pompeo cited reports of Hong Kong-based executives at Next Media being unable to access their HSBC bank accounts and said the bank was "maintaining accounts for individuals who have been sanctioned for denying freedom for Hong Kongers, while shutting accounts for those seeking freedom."
+U.S. Secretary of State Mike Pompeo on Wednesday renewed criticism of British Bank HSBC for its reported treatment of customers linked with the pro-democracy movement in Hong Kong, saying China was "bullying" the United Kingdom.
+Pompeo cited unverified reports of Hong Kong-based executives at Next Media being unable to access their HSBC bank accounts and said the bank was "maintaining accounts for individuals who have been sanctioned for denying freedom for Hong Kongers, while shutting accounts for those seeking freedom."

 "Free nations must ensure that corporate interests are not suborned by the CCP (Chinese Communist Party) to aid its political repression," Pompeo said in a statement.
 "We stand ready to help the British government and its companies resist CCP bullying and stand for freedom."